ajay1214/predict_vehicle_CO2/README.md

    - Serialize the pipeline using `joblib` (saved as `co2_pipeline.pkl`)
 4. **Deployment**
    - Streamlit app loads the serialized pipeline and exposes a compact input form for inference

-This approach guarantees identical transforms during training and inference.

 ---